nginxinc/kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	Specifies the address of a running Spire agent. **For use with NGINX Service Mesh only**.

 	- If the argument is set, but the Ingress Controller is unable to connect to the Spire Agent, the Ingress Controller will fail to start.

+.. option:: -enable-app-protect

+	 Enables support for App Protect.

+   Requires :option:`-nginx-plus` and :option:`-enable-custom-resources`.

+	 - If the argument is set, but `nginx-plus` is set to false, the Ingress Controller will fail to start.

 ```